Vicuña: Conservation

-The estimated population in Peru increased from 6,000 to 75,000 with protection by game wardens.
+The estimated population in Peru was 66,559 in 1994, 103,161 in 1997, 118,678 in 2000, and 208,899 in 2012.
 Currently, the community of Lucanas conducts a chaccu (herding, capturing, and shearing) on the reserve each year to harvest the wool, organized by the National Council for South American Camelids (CONACS).

-In Bolivia, the Ulla Ulla National Reserve was founded in 1977 partly as a sanctuary for the species.
+In Bolivia, the Ulla Ulla National Reserve (now the Apolobamba Integrated Management Natural Area) was designatured as a UNESCO biosphere in 1977, partly as a sanctuary for the species.
 Their numbers grew to 125,000 in Peru, Chile, Argentina, and Bolivia.
 Since this was a ready "cash crop" for community members, the countries relaxed regulations on vicuña wool in 1993, enabling its trade once again.
-The wool is sold on the world market for over $300 per kg, to help support the community.
+The wool is sold on the world market for over $300 per kg.
 In 2002, the US Fish and Wildlife Service reclassified most populations as threatened, but still lists Ecuador's population as endangered.
 While the population levels have recovered to a healthy level, poaching remains a constant threat, as do habitat loss and other threats.
 Consequently, the IUCN still supports active conservation programs to protect vicuñas, though they lowered their status to least concern in 2018.

+In 2015, French luxury group LVMH said that "Loro Piana saved the species."
+The Italian company has been criticized for underpaying local communities collecting the wool.
+In 2022, the Argentine government's National Council for Scientific and Technical Investigation estimated that "Andean communities receive around 3% of the value generated by the vicuña fiber chain."

 Vicuña wool

-The wool is popular due to its warmth, and is used for apparel such as socks, sweaters, accessories, shawls, coats, and suits, and home furnishings such as blankets and throws.
-Its properties come from the tiny scales on the hollow, air-filled fibres.
-It causes them to interlock and trap insulating air.
+Its wool is famous for its warmth and is used for apparel, such as socks, sweaters, accessories, shawls, coats, suits, and home furnishings, such as blankets and throws.
+Its properties come from the tiny scales on the hollow, air-filled fibres, which causes them to interlock and trap insulating air.
 Vicuñas have some of the finest fibers in the world, at a diameter of 12 μm.
-The fiber of cashmere goats is 14 to 19 μm, while angora rabbit is 8 to 12 μm and that of shahtoosh from the Tibetan antelope, or chiru, is from 9 to 12 μm.
+The fiber of cashmere goats is 14 to 19 μm, while angora rabbit is 8 to 12 μm, and that of shahtoosh from the Tibetan antelope, or chiru, is from 9 to 12 μm.